This item is currently back ordered and is expected in stock by June 30.

 - 1 inch square

 - Cast in fine pewter

 Coordinates: 90° South

 Each January first, the position of 90 degrees South is determined and marked with a five inch brass marker.
-Each year, day by day, the marker is carried away by the movement of the glacial ice cap.
-Traditionally, this marker has been machined on site from solid brass stock.
-This year, due to a shortage of strock created last year for the repair of one of the telscopes, the marker is bi-metallic--brass and bronze.
-This pewter medallion is inspired by that mark.
+And each year, day by day, the marker is carried away by the movement of the glacial ice cap.
+This year's marker is especially unique since it is not the typical disk.
+It is shaped like the continent of Antarctica.
+On it rests a beveled square suggesting elements of the south polar experience--the Austral sun, the moon, solar auras, sundogs and convergence.

 Following tradition, the bottom of the actual marker is signed by those wintering over the previous year.